dantrel1990/os-ticket-prereqs/README.md

 <img src="https://i.imgur.com/dVA3ca5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <P>
-Above is an image of how to use remote desktop connection which is a secure, interoperable protocol that creates secure connections between clients, servers and virtual machines
+Above is an image of how to use a remote desktop connection which is a secure, interoperable protocol that creates secure connections between clients, servers, and virtual machines
 </P>
 <br />